bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 If a debugger program is available and is running, then an implementation may (but is not required to) perform some kind of debugging action.

-In practice, this statement acts like a breakpoint: execution of JavaScript code stops, and you can use the debugger to print variables' values, examine the call stack, and so on.
+In practice, this statement acts like a breakpoint: execution of JavaScript code stops, and you can use the debugger to print variables’ values, examine the call stack, and so on.

-Note that it is not enough to have a debugger available: the debugger statement won't start the debugger for you.
-If you're using a web browser and have the developer tools console open, however, this statement will cause a breakpoint.
+Note that it is not enough to have a debugger available: the debugger statement won’t start the debugger for you.
+If you’re using a web browser and have the developer tools console open, however, this statement will cause a breakpoint.

 ### use strict